BIR Audited Financial Statements, when mandatory?

 “Sec.
 232. Keeping of Books of Accounts.—

-“(A) Corporations, Companies, Partnerships or Persons Required to Keep Books of Accounts.— All corporations, companies, partnerships or persons required by law to pay internal revenue taxes shall keep and use relevant and appropriate set of bookkeeping records duly authorized by the Secretary of Finance wherein all transactions and results of operations are shown and from which all taxes due the Government may readily and accurately be ascertained and determined any time of the year: Provided, That corporations, companies, partnerships or persons whose gross annual sales, earnings, receipts or output exceed Three million pesos (₱3,000,000), shall have their books of accounts audited and examined yearly by independent Certified Public Accountants xxx
+“(A) Corporations, Companies, Partnerships or Persons Required to Keep Books of Accounts.— All corporations, companies, partnerships or persons required by law to pay internal revenue taxes shall keep and use relevant and appropriate set of bookkeeping records duly authorized by the Secretary of Finance wherein all transactions and results of operations are shown and from which all taxes due the Government may readily and accurately be ascertained and determined any time of the year: Provided, That corporations, companies, partnerships or persons whose gross annual sales, earnings, receipts or output exceed Three million pesos (₱3,000,000), shall have their books of accounts audited and examined yearly by independent Certified Public Accountants xxx.
+(Emphasis supplied)

 From the above, individual and corporate taxpayers with gross quarterly sales, earnings, receipts or output exceeding P150,000.00 (Updated by TRAIN Law: exceeding P 3,000,000 gross annual sales) are mandated to file a FINANCIAL STATEMENTS audited by an INDEPENDENT CERTIFIED PUBLIC ACCOUNTANT (CPA).
 It does not however require each of all the four (4) quarters in a year to reach more than the P150,000 (Updated by TRAIN Law: exceeding P 3,000,000 gross annual sales) for mandatory audit to apply.
 For as long as one quarter exceeded the P150,000 (Updated by TRAIN Law: exceeding P 3,000,000 gross annual sales), then, it becomes mandatory.
 Bureau of Internal Revenue (BIR) may refuse filing unaudited financial statements as an attachment to the income tax return (ITR) if it would not comply, and may impose penalties upon failure to file or late filing, or worst, if a taxpayer will fraudulently fail to file, BIR may assess based on presumptive fraud within the period of ten (10) years from discovery.